AsunaMasuda/Tokyo_Airbnb/README.md

 For price predictions, I chose random forest regression model in scikit learn package with Python.

-<br>For explortory data analysis and data visualization, I used numpy, pandas, matplotlib and seaborn.
+For explortory data analysis and data visualization, I used numpy, pandas, matplotlib and seaborn.

 ## Executive Summary
 - The occupancy rate becomes lower around October and November in 2019 and towards 2020 spring the rate becomes higher.